mouldimus/notes/HTML_Concepts.md

 ```
 When this message is received by the server, the data in the body of the message will be used to delete the student with an ID of 23.

-Finally, let’s look at the use of the PUT verb to modify the state of a specified resource.
-If we wanted to change the first name of a specified student from “Billy” to “William”, the HTTP message might look like this:
+Finally, let's look at the use of the PUT verb to modify the state of a specified resource.
+If we wanted to change the first name of a specified student from "Billy" to "William", the HTTP message might look like this:
 ```http
 PUT /api/StudentService/Student
 Host: www.weatherforecast.com